MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffload/ns-wificxpoweroffload-wifi_power_offload_80211rsnrekey_parameters.md

 ## -description

-The **WIFI_POWER_OFFLOAD_80211RSNREKEY_PARAMETERS** structure contains parameters for an 802.11 RSN rekey low power protocol offload to a Wi-Fi adapter.
+The **WIFI_POWER_OFFLOAD_80211RSNREKEY_PARAMETERS** structure contains parameters for an 802.11 RSN rekey low power protocol offload to a WiFiCx net adapter.

 ## -struct-fields